nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

    - Once the threshold is established, clones are assigned to the sequences.
 A variety of tables and plots associated with clonal analysis were added to the folder 'clonal_analysis/define_clones', such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table,num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.

 6. Repertoire analysis.
-   - The output folder is 'repertoire_comparison'.
-V gene distribution tables and plots are included in this folder.
+   - Calculation of several repertoire characteristics, e.g. V gene usage, for comparison between subjects, time points or cell populations.
+The output folder is `repertoire_comparison`.

 7. Other reporting.
-   - Additional reports are also generated, including: a multiqc report which summarizes QC metrics across all samples, pipeline_info reports and report_file_size reports.
+   Additional reports are also generated, including:
+   - MultiQC report: summarizes QC metrics across all samples.
+   - Pipeline_info report: various reports relevant to the running and execution of the pipeline.
+   - Report_file_size report: Summary of the number of sequences left after each of the most important pipeline steps.
+   - parsed_logs report: Summary of the number of sequences left after each of the most important pipeline steps.